Subcontracting

 Once we’re ready to send the purchase order to the subcontractor, we click the “create PO” button in the subcontracts section of the manufacturing order.
 MRPeasy automatically prefills the whole purchase order.

-At any point, when necessary, we can edit it; for example, when we receive the final price confirmation.
+At any point, when necessary, we can edit the PO; for example, when we receive the final price confirmation.

 Once the purchase order is saved, it is tied to this manufacturing order – plus, the status of the purchase order drives the status of the corresponding operation in the manufacturing order.